GrillBot/GrillBot.Services/src/RubbergodService/README.md

 # GrillBot - RubbergodService

-Microservice for connectivity between [GrillBot](https://github.com/GrillBot) and [Rubbergod](https://github.com/Toaster192/rubbergod).
+Service for connectivity between [GrillBot](https://github.com/GrillBot) and [Rubbergod](https://github.com/Toaster192/rubbergod).

 ## Requirements

 - PostgreSQL server (minimal recomended version is 13).
 - .NET 7.0 (with ASP.NET Core 7)

-If you're running bot on Linux distributions, you have to install these packages: `tzdata`, `libc6-dev`.
+If you're running service on Linux distributions, you have to install these packages: `tzdata`, `libc6-dev`.

 Only debian based distros are tested.
 Funcionality cannot be guaranteed for other distributions.